 About Tony McGaharan

-Tony started playing basketball when he was 11, after realising that he couldn’t kick a ball.
-Enjoying every opportunity to be around the game, Tony has been a player, scorekeeper, referee, coach and MC.
-In 2009, he coached women's basketball in Sweden for a season with the Umeå Comets (now bought over by Udominate).
-He then returned home and worked with PeacePlayers International, which uses the game to bring young people together from divided communities.
-Tony has since taken on a role in Google and has worked in Dublin and Singapore.
-He is now based out of London, playing for a local London D2 team, the United Nations Basketball Club.
+Co-founder of The Courtside Collective, Tony has been a player, scorekeeper, referee, coach and MC.
+A true fan of the game!
+In 2009, he coached women's basketball in Sweden for a season with the Umeå Comets ("Udominate").
+He then returned home and worked with PeacePlayers International, which uses the game of basketball to bring young people together from divided communities.
+Tony has since joined Google and has worked in Dublin, Singapore, and now London.
+He is now working to create a new basketball league to provide a better basketball experience for ballers in central London and with the added goal of engaging young people in the sport.

 Belfast Star is rumoured to have signed an experienced Head Coach who has had experience coaching in the top Men’s Leagues throughout Europe.
 Adrian Fulton, who is now likely to become the assistant coach for the Belfast Star Senior Men’s team, has praised Jose Maria Berrocal for his professional approach to the game and is excited to welcome him into the Belfast-based club: